JDBDT/jdbdt/src/site/markdown/Compatibility.md

 # Compatibility

 JDBDT is expected to work with any (sane) JDBC driver.
-The JDBDT build currently tests integration with the following engines:
+The JDBDT build currently tests integration with:

 * [Derby](https://db.apache.org/derby)
 * [H2](http://www.h2database.com)